 Should I get a lung CT scan?

-On August 4, 2011, the National Cancer Institute (NCI) released the results of the National Lung Screening Trial (NLST), a large-scale test of low-dose CT scans as a method for screening for lung cancer among patients at high risk for lung cancer.
+In 2013, the U.S. Preventive Services Task Force recommended annual lung cancer screening using low-dose computed tomography (CT) for adults aged 55 to 80 years who currently smoke or have a strong history of smoking (30 pack-years or have quit within the past 15 years).
+This recommendation first came into consideration after the National Cancer Institute (NCI) released the results of the National Lung Screening Trial (NLST) on August 4, 2011.
+This was a large-scale test of low-dose CT scans as a method for screening for lung cancer among patients at high risk for lung cancer.

-These results suggest that low-dose CT screening can reduce the likelihood that an individual at high risk for lung cancer will die of lung cancer.
+The USPSTF recommends low-dose CT screening as a means to reduce the likelihood that an individual at high risk for lung cancer will die of lung cancer.
 However, individuals considering low-dose CT screening should understand the following points:

 - Smoking cessation remains the most effective way of reducing the risk of developing lung cancer.
 The single best way to preventing lung cancer is to never start smoking.